FrinshHD/LogicLuminiWiki/Writerside/topics/Storylines-yml-Configuration.md

 - **Friendly Name (`friendlyName`):**
     - This parameter assigns a friendly name to the NPC, enhancing readability and context.

+- **Group (`group`):**
+    - This parameter makes it possible to complete actions also in another order than they are defined.
+      - Example; all the npcs within the group `greeting-npcs` can be completed in any order but they must be completed before the "end" message:
+        ```yaml
+        - npcID: welcomeNpc
+          actions:
+            - message: "Welcome to this quest"

+        - npcID: helloNpc
+          actions:
+            - message: "hello"
+          group: greeting-npcs

+        - npcID: bonjourNpc
+          actions:
+            - message: "bonjour"
+          group: greeting-npcs

+        - npcID: halloNpc
+          actions:
+            - message: "hallo"
+          group: greeting-npcs

+        - npcID: endNpc
+          actions:
+            - message: "end"
+        ```

 - **Actions (`actions`):**
     - The `actions` parameter encapsulates all actions associated with the NPC.

   - **Message Action:**
       - The NPC can display messages to the player.
           - Example:
             ```yaml
             - message: "hi1"
               clickSound:
                 sound: ENTITY_EXPERIENCE_ORB_PICKUP
                 volume: 50
                 pitch: 1
             ```
       - Optionally, you can associate a click sound with the message.

   - **Command Action:**
       - The NPC can execute commands.
           - Example:
             ```yaml
             - command: "give %\player% emerald 1"
               delay: 20 #in ticks (one second is equal to 20 ticks)
             ```
           - You can specify a delay (in ticks) between executing consecutive commands.
           - Optionally, you can associate a click sound with the command.

   - **Quest Action:**
       - The NPC triggers quest progression but does not progress in the storyline until the quest is completed.
           - Example:
             ```yaml
             - quest: bringPotato
             ```
           - This action indicates that interacting with the NPC triggers the quest named "bringPotato".
           - You can define this quest in the `quests.yml` file.

 ### Example
 ```yaml